 Does equitable distribution mean a 50/50 split?

 Not necessarily.
 Equitable distribution aims for a fair division, which a court may set above or below 50/50 based on statutory factors.
+In practice, many equitable-distribution cases settle close to equal, but the factors leave room for significant deviation when the circumstances warrant it.

 ClearSplit applies your state's actual property-division rules to your real assets and debts.